 1. Create a budget.

-Begin your financial education with the basics.
+Begin your financial education with the basics: a good old fashioned budget.
 Show your older children how to manage their income (whether it’s an allowance or a paycheck) by designating different portions for savings and spending, creating categories for different types of spending (e.g., entertainment, eating out, etc.), and suggesting limits for those categories.

 Pay Yourself First is a financial concept based on the idea that, every time you receive income, you immediately put some towards your necessary costs.
 Your children don’t have bills, but they should treat contributing to their savings as necessary.
 Pay Yourself First will remind them to always save money before spending it.